-Investors are increasingly considering climate change along with issues related to environmental, social and corporate governance (ESG) and diversity, equity and inclusion (DE&I).
+Investors are increasingly considering climate change along with issues related to ESG and diversity, equity and inclusion (DE&I).
 Motivated by the economic and social interest of their beneficiaries and clients, investors now have the opportunity to use their portfolios and their influence to help guide us towards a low-carbon economy.
 There is more to this than just simply excluding companies from certain industry sectors.
 In terms of climate change and the transition to a low-carbon economy for example, we believe it’s important to consider which companies are adapting to this change and those that are not.

-In line with our goal to place sustainability at the centre of our investment approach, we are committing to a target of net-zero absolute carbon emissions by 2050 across the majority of our funds1 as part of our global investment roadmap.
-We expect to reduce absolute portfolio carbon emissions by 45% from 2019 baseline levels by 20302.
+In line with our goal to place sustainability at the centre of our investment approach, we are committing to a target of net-zero absolute carbon emissions by 2050 across the majority of our funds2 as part of our global investment roadmap.
+We expect to reduce absolute portfolio carbon emissions by 45% from 2019 baseline levels by 20303.

 Find out more in a short video by Mark McNulty, International Head of Clients, and read our press release.